CounterpartyXCP/Documentation/Introduction/about_xcp.md

 * Each address was limited to 1 BTC.

 Since the BTC on the burn address will never be spendable again, they are considered destroyed or 'burned'.
+The main advantage of using this process is to create an equal opportunity for all users, including the founders of the project.
+The result is that nobody started out with a pre-existing supply of XCP.
+This method is relatively rare in the crypto space, because it does not provide the founders with starting capital.
+This, however, means that it is a truly decentralized platform similar to Bitcoin's proof-of-work system.

+A truly decentralized system without a crowdfunder has various advantages:

+* Avoids issues with regulatory uncertainty and legal liability because there is no direct profit model, nor a central authority.
+* Incentivises developers and users equally.
+* Funds are never in the control of any 3rd party.
+* Full transparency
+* No "pre-mine"

 ### Smart contracts execution steps (gas) are paid in XCP.